 Tu me manques: “I miss you;” literally, “You are missing from me.”
 People belong to each other, and to lose someone close to you is to cut out a part of yourself.
 Beautiful.

 Perhaps it is tragic that certain ideas can never be communicated the same way in two separate languages.
 But maybe it’s not.
 Maybe linguistic singularity of expression goes to show that the different things that humans say reflect the differing things they consider important across of the world.
 And maybe this is what is most lovely about learning a new language—we unlock culture along with speech, learning how people think as soon as we learn how they talk.
 With more knowledge comes more understanding, and really, isn’t that what we’re all working toward?
 People always talk about what is lost in translation, but maybe there is something to be found in it as well.

-About the Author (Author Profile)Sheridan Aspinwall is a sophomore in CGS who likes reading stuff by David Mitchell and David Foster Wallace and David Sedaris and, wow, just realized she has a thing for Davids.
+About the Author (Author Profile)Sheridan Aspinwall is a junior in Sargent who likes reading stuff by David Mitchell and David Foster Wallace and David Sedaris and, wow, just realized she has a thing for Davids.
 She's kind of weird and sometimes quiet and probably hungry right now.
 Often sighted in line at the GSU Starbucks before Culture Shock meetings, Sheridan likes raging against the machine - the machine being the extra 60 cents they charge for soy milk.